Application of Hawkes volatility in the observation of filtered high-frequency price process in tick structures: Empirical study

 \subsection{Intraday estimation}

-One of the important applications of the Hawkes volatility is that it can observe time-varying volatility in near real-time; that is, we can observe the dynamics of intraday volatility.
-This is due to the trading nature of the stock market, which provides the sufficient data for estimation, even in a short period of time.
-Under a 30-minute time window, the marked Hawkes model was adequately fitted and the volatility was calculated from the estimated parameters.
-For a small amount of data, we assume that $\bm \alpha$ and $\bm \eta$ are symmetric, to archive model parsimony.
-The time interval window for estimation is reset after 10 seconds.
+An important application of Hawkes volatility is the ability to observe time-varying volatility in near real-time.
+In other words, we can observe the dynamics of intraday volatility.
+This is because of the trading nature of the stock market that provides sufficient data for estimation, even in a short period.
+Under a 30-minute time window, the marked Hawkes model was adequately fitted, and volatility was calculated using the estimated parameters.
+For small amounts of data, we assume that $\bm \alpha$ and $\bm \eta$ are symmetric to achieve model parsimony.
+The time interval window for the estimation is reset after 10 seconds.

-In Figure~\ref{Fig:intraday1}, we plot the examples of the intraday volatilities from January 15, 2016 with a time line from 10:00 AM to 15:00 PM.
-On the left panel, it is interesting to note that volatility rebounds immediately after noon.
-It might represent the market participants returning to the stock market after lunch.
-The right panel more precisely shows the well-known U-shaped form of volatility.
-The real-time Hawkes volatility measure is expected to be useful for traders in managing intraday price risk.
-It allows them to observe market volatility for each stock in real time.
+In Figure~\ref{Fig:intraday1}, we plot examples of intraday volatilities from January 15, 2016, with a timeline from 10:00 AM to 15:00 PM.
+In the left panel, it is noteworthy that volatility rebounds immediately after noon.
+This may indicate that market participants return to the stock market after lunch.
+The right panel shows the well-known U-shaped volatility form more precisely.
+The real-time Hawkes volatility measure is expected to be useful for traders managing intraday price risk.
+This allows them to observe the market volatility of each stock in real time.

+We apply the simple Hawkes model discussed in Remarks~\ref{Remark:simple}~and~\ref{Remark:simple2} to the unfiltered price processes to estimate intraday volatility.
+Figure~\ref{Fig:intraday_simple} provides further details.
+Because no filtering was applied, the raw data retains microstructure noise, resulting in volatility estimates that exhibit unstable fluctuations.
+Comparing these estimates with those in Figure~\ref{Fig:intraday1}, the overall trends in intraday volatilities are similar.

-Figure~\ref{Fig:intraday2} shows another example in this regard, observed on Feb 20, 2020.
-On that day, the stock market, that had risen at the start as usual, suddenly declined from 10:45 AM for approximately one hour.
+Figure~\ref{Fig:intraday2} shows another example in this regard, observed on February 20, 2020.
+On that day, the stock market, which had risen at the start as usual, suddenly declined from 10:45 AM for approximately one hour.
 Subsequently, it recovered gradually.
-Although the exact reason behind its decline is not known, it is suspected that the market had been highly volatile for a while, following the rapid spread of COVID-19.
-The Hawkes volatility illustrates the real-time volatility changes observed on this day in the figure, showing that the volatility rapidly increased until around 11:30 AM and then gradually stabilized.
+Although the exact reason for this decline is unknown, the market is suspected to have been highly volatile for some time, following the rapid spread of COVID-19.
+The Hawkes volatility illustrates the real-time volatility changes observed on this day, showing that the volatility increased rapidly until approximately 11:30 AM and then gradually stabilized.